daman1199/Cloudofthoughts/README.md

 # Daman's Technical Portfolio

+> **🌐 Best viewed at [ddhaliwal.me](https://ddhaliwal.me)** - This is the source repository.
+For the best reading experience with proper formatting and navigation, visit my live site.

 I'm a cloud engineer who—figuratively and literally—spends most of my days looking at clouds.
 A Queens native and **Baruch College (Zicklin School of Business)** alum, I use this repository as a central **hub** for my technical work.

 Here you'll find my personal Azure notes, real-world experiences, scripts, ideas, advice, and shortcuts.